Mikea15/mikea15.github.io/_posts/2015-02-19-how-to-create-a-recursive-call-with-unitys-coroutines.md

   - gamedev
   - unity3d
 ---
-During the development of [Super Stems](http://mikeadev.net/2015/02/super-stems-post-mortem/ "Super Stems Post Mortem") I&#8217;ve had to deal with chain reaction.
+During the development of [Super Stems](http://mikeadev.net/2015/02/super-stems-post-mortem/ "Super Stems Post Mortem") I've had to deal with chain reaction.
 I started a battle with one tile, and if they win, the captured tile would start a battle, and this would happen recursively.
-For some reason, I have this battle method call on a different thread, in Unity&#8217;s terms, a Coroutine.
+For some reason, I have this battle method call on a different thread, in Unity's terms, a Coroutine.

 Now comes the question.
 How do I handle recursion with Coroutines?
 After looking around the doc and experimenting, I found a solution.

-Here&#8217;s a sample code on how to make it work.
+Here's a sample code on how to make it work.

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">public void StartBattle( )
 {